GeoffAWaddington/CSI30Wiki/CSI-Changelog.md

 Surface_x32Intance1.ost
 SurfaceX32Intance2.ost
 ```

-A set of files for the Behringer X32 will be added to the CSI Support Files.

 ## Fix for Reaper Tracks Not Scrolling Into View When Selected on Surface
 If the number of channels in Reaper was fewer than the number of tracks on your surface, selecting a track on the surface would not scroll that track into view in Reaper.
 This should fix that problem.